 M101 – Pinwheel Galaxy

-The Pinwheel Galaxy (M101) is a striking face-on spiral galaxy in the constellation Ursa Major.
+Cataloged by Charles Messier as M101, The Pinwheel Galaxy is a striking face-on spiral galaxy in the constellation Ursa Major.
 It can be located with your telescope by star-hopping from the bright star, Alkaid, in the handle of the Big Dipper.
+Through a wide field refractor like the one used to capture the image below, this deep sky object appears to be quite small from our vantage point.

 M101 – The Pinwheel Galaxy